konacurrents/SemanticMarkerAPI/README.md

 These are the Websocket and MQTT messaging formats.
 This includes the original [iDogWatch](https://iDogWatch.com) websocket interface defined as the <b>Barklet Language</b>.
 The format is a mix of original Barklet Language used with WebSockets, and the newer JSON Format messages.
-Example uses are available via our open-source at [Semantic Marker&trade; ESP-32](https://github.com/konacurrents/SemanticMarkerESP-32/blob/main/src/MQTTModule/MQTTNetworking.h).
+Example uses are available via our open-source at [Semantic Marker&reg; ESP-32](https://github.com/konacurrents/SemanticMarkerESP-32/blob/main/src/MQTTModule/MQTTNetworking.h).

 > [!NOTE]
 > Many of the messages described in the following BNF Grammar can be run through the UNIX shell commands at: [Example curl commands](curlCommands) To run, download the scripts and run with a valid username and password.
 CURL is a tool to send web REST commands from the command line.